Highlights of $900 billion COVID-19 relief, wrapup bills

 MISCELLANEOUS

-The measure also contains more than 3,000 pages of miscellaneous legislation, including:
+The measure also contains more than 3,000 pages of miscellaneous legislation, such as:

 Surprise medical billing.
 Includes bipartisan legislation to protect consumers from huge surprise medical bills after receiving treatment from out-of-network providers.

 Community health centers.
-Reauthorizes, for three years, funding for community health centers and extends a variety of expiring health care policies.
+Reauthorizes, for three years, funding for community health centers and extends a variety of expiring health care policies, including reimbursement rates for various health care providers and procedures under Medicare and Medicaid

 Tax extenders.
-Extends a variety of expiring tax breaks, including lower excise taxes of craft brewers and distillers.
+Extends a variety of expiring tax breaks, including lower excise taxes on craft brewers and distillers.
 Renewable energy sources would see tax breaks extended, as would motorsport facilities, and people making charitable contributions.
-Business meals would be 100% deductible through 2022.
+Business meals would be 100% deductible through 2022 and out-of-pocket health care costs would be deductible after they reach 7.5% of income.
+It would also extend favorable tax treatment for “look through” entities of offshore subsidiaries of U.S. corporations.

 Water projects.
 Includes an almost 400-page water resources bill that targets $10 billion for 46 Army Corps of Engineers flood control, environmental and coastal protection projects.